 CHILDERS, Robert Cesar.
 Nice 1838 — London 25.7.1876.
 British Indologist (Pāli scholar).
-Born in South France as the son of Charles Ch., the English chaplain of Nice.
+Born in southern France as the son of Charles Ch., the English chaplain of Nice (then still part of the kingdom of Piedmont-Sardinia).
 Studies at Wadham College, Oxford.
-Visited Ireland.
+Travelled in Ireland.
 In 1860 joined the Ceylon Civil Service and became the private secretary of governor McCarthy.
 A brief time assistant to the government resident in Kandy, became ill in March 1864 and had to return to England.
 In Ceylon he had thoroughly learned Sinhalese and studied Pāli under Yātrāmullē Unnānsē in Bentota.
 After having recovered from an illness in 1869 he concentrated on his studies, starting with the Khuddakapātha edition.
 In autumn 1872 he became Sub-Librarian at India Office and in 1873 (unpaid) Professor of Pāli and Buddhist Literature at University College in London.
 Married Ann Barton, of Irish nobility, their son Robert Erskine Childers (1870–1922) was a noted author and Irish nationalist.

 – “Notes on Dhammapada”, JRAS 5, 1871, 219-230.